knative-extensions/kn-plugin-event/README.md

 To send and event you should utilize `send` subcommand.
 The `send` command leverages the same builder-like interface as `build` command does.
-You could send an event to public address of your application by using `--to-url` option, or to supported in-cluster resources by using `--to` option.
+You could send an event to public address of your application or to supported in-cluster resources by using `--to` option.

 #### Sending to public address

-To send event to public address you use `--to-url` option:
+To send event to public address you use pass it to the `--to` option:

 ```sh
 $ kn event send \